supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 ## Lab Objectives

 After completing this lab, you will be able to:
-- Create a Security Operations Center Team in Microsoft Teams
+- Task 1: Create a Security Operations Center Team in Microsoft Teams
-- Create a Playbook in Microsoft Sentinel
+- Task 2: Create a Playbook in Microsoft Sentinel
-- Update a Playbook in Microsoft Sentinel
+- Task 3: Update a Playbook in Microsoft Sentinel

 ## Estimated timing: 30 minutes